chanlhock/Space-Invaders-Unity/README.md

 - 24th June 2026: Completed all of the features including the moving slider for representing Calib and also having invader & player sprite in the SplashScreen.
 The rotating circle during Joystick connection is completed.
 Due to me running Unity on MacBook Air, found that I need to turn off firewall before trying to connect to the WiFi UDP Joystick.
+- 25th June 2026: Completed the Space Invaders Unity project.
+Built the app program that is standalone and runnable on my MacBook Air 2017.
+Finally, I have published and released v1.0.0 version of space-invaders.app.

 ## :coffee: Buy Me a Coffee
 If you appreciate my work, do support me by...<br>